axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

     * The mark role may the same as the mark template being mapped

-### Mark role
+## Mark role

 A mark role defines the purpose of a mark used in the waypoint sequences of a regatta course or course template and allows users to swap out marks or mark templates without changing the the effective waypoint sequence.
 Having this, a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions.

-### Course configuration
+## Course configuration

 * In memory representation with optional references to domain objects
     * If freely created, no references to domain objects exist yet
     * When created based on a course template or regatta course, the created elements are based on the elements of the originating source
-    * While changing a course configuration in the UI, a mix of different definitions may show up
+    * While changing a course configuration in the UI, a mix of different definitions may show up; TODO I don't understand this sentence

 * A sequence of waypoints
     * Including an optional repeatable part